xshard/Shard/README.md

 Copyright (c) 2009-2017 The Bitcoin Core Developers

-Copyright (c) 2014-2017 The Groestlcoin Core Developers
+Copyright (c) 2014-2017 The Shard Core Developers

-What is Groestlcoin?
+What is Shard?
 -----------------

-Groestlcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Groestlcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Groestlcoin Core is the name of open source software which enables the use of this currency.
+Shard is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Shard uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Shard Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Groestlcoin Core software, see http://www.groestlcoin.org/download.
+For more information, as well as an immediately useable, binary version of the Shard Core software, see http://www.shard.org/download.

 License
 -------

-Groestlcoin Core is released under the terms of the MIT license.
+Shard Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development Process